Winters in the Northeastern United States are a thing of legend. There is a lot of snow, thick layers of ice, and the wind can be brutal.

 2: Test Electric Breakaway Breaks

 The breakaway brake system includes a battery, a switch with a pull pin and lanyard, and a breakaway brake controller.
 Extreme cold weather can degrade battery performance and cause brakes not to operate correctly.
 A discharged brake battery will not activate the brakes if the trailer uncouples from the tow vehicle.
 To test the breakaway brake battery, remove the pull pin from the switch and attempt to pull the trailer forward.
 You should feel the trailer resisting being towed, but the wheels will not necessarily be locked.
 If the brakes do not function, do not tow the trailer until brakes, or battery, are repaired.

 During the winter months, tires can lose pressure.
 To avoid low pressure or even worse a flat, check your tires often.
 Always check them before taking your trailer on the road if the temperatures have fallen below 40 degrees.
 Keep in mind with radial tires, it is usually not possible to determine under-inflation by visual inspection.

 4: Safety Chains & Coupler Hitch Ball

 Visually inspect your safety chains for any excessive wear or damage.
 Also, check the coupler and hitch ball for cracks, pits, and flats.
 Check the coupler locking device and grease.

 Check for tightness and retorque.
 Lug nuts or bolts are prone to loosen after being first assembled.
 It’s a great habit to check to ensure your wheels and lug nuts are properly torqued.

-If you practice the five tips listed above, you can make sure you are taking the best care of your aluminum trailer this winter.
-And remember you can always circle back to your owner’s manual or call to speak with one of our Rugged Trailer Specialists to brush up on the safety and maintenance of your trailer.
+If you practice the five tips listed above, you can ensure you take the best care of your aluminum trailer this winter.
+And remember, you can always circle back to your owner’s manual or call to speak with one of our Rugged Trailer Specialists to brush up on the safety and maintenance of your trailer.